Written by Ted Statchura, Director of Coffee

 Back in 2011, we made our first coffee purchase from Granja La Esperanza.
-Everyone at Equator fell in love with the Gesha variety from their flagship farm Cerro Azul.
+Everyone at Equator fell in love with the single origin Gesha variety from their flagship farm Cerro Azul.
 One year later I began planning my first of several visits to Granja La Esperanza with the goal of formalizing the relationship.

 Granja La Esperanza is managed by Don Rigoberto Herrera Correa and his brother Luis.
 It comprises four farms in Colombia’s Valle del Cauca Department, and another in Cundinamarca.
 The family’s coffee business began with Don Rigo’s grandparents, who founded a farm called Finca Potosi.
 In 1945, Don Rigo’s father planted three new coffee varieties––Typica, Yellow Bourbon and Red Bourbon––ushering in a new direction for the family.
 Don Rigo and his brother Luis were the only siblings (out of 11!) that showed interest in coffee.
 In the late 1990’s, the brothers transitioned their entire holdings to organic production.
 They also purchased a new farm near the town of Trujillo, which they named Finca La Esperanza.